Free Chair Adaptive Yoga

 Like all my classes, I emphasize first and foremost the role of the breath in helping the body calm and connect to the mind.
 I use both auditory and visual cues, plus props like the Hoberman Sphere, and yoga tools like blocks, straps, balls and blankets to make movement more accessible and create positive sensation and connection.

 Yoga is all about intention, and even if the body cannot create the "textbook" form of a pose that does not limit our practitioners' ability to gain the benefits.
 We stretch and strengthen muscles, build endurance, and work on emotional regulation using the poses, the breath, music, and open group dialogue.
 The classes are intended to create safe social atmosphere for all our students to find a little bit of "samadhi" (enlightenment) in their own way.

-Each class ends with a few minutes (or more) resting in chairs or on the floor with yoga eye pillows when possible, to provide students the experience of "savasana" (or quiet meditation).
+Each class ends with a few minutes (or more) resting in chairs, sometimes on the floor, with quiet music, and sometimes with eye pillows, to provide students the experience of "savasana" (or quiet meditation).

 |Click here https://bit.ly/2kIe8Cv to see a video about my yoga demonstration at the June Abilities Expo in Chicago!|

 Every Monday and Tuesday from 9:30 A.M. to 2 P.M., the Casa de Oro County Library hosts a FREE program for adults with developmental disabilities and their caregivers.
 They provide a safe space with different activities for all independence levels including adult-interest games, cards, coloring sheets, laptops, and in many cases job-skill development tasks.
 Their address is and phone number is (619) 463-3236.

 Interested in teaching adaptive yoga?
 Please click here!